Max Seeburg

-Max Seeburg (19 September 1884 – 24 January 1972) was a German footballer who played in England for Chelsea, Tottenham Hotspur, Burnley, Grimsby Town and Reading between 1906 and 1912.
+Max Paul Seeburg (19 September 1884 – 24 January 1972) was a German footballer who played in England for Chelsea, Tottenham Hotspur, Burnley, Grimsby Town and Reading between 1906 and 1912.
 Seeburg became the first European-born foreigner to play in England.

 Biography

 Born in Leipzig, Seeburg moved to London in 1886, at the age of two.
 His first professional club was Chelsea, who he joined in 1906.
 He did not play a competitive match for the West London side, and two years later moved across the city to join Tottenham Hotspur.
 Seeburg's first and only league match for Tottenham was on 26 September 1908, in a 1–0 away defeat to Hull City in the Second Division.
 He moved to Leyton in the following month.

-After a season at Leyton, Seeburg left London and spent the 1910–11 season back in the Second Division with Burnley.
-After a spell at Grimsby Town later that year, he joined Reading, where he retired in 1912.